microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-securitygroup.md

 # Tutorial: Use the access reviews API to review access to your security groups

-Azure AD security groups can be used to control access to resources.
-With the access reviews API, you can attest that all members of the security group need their membership and by extension, their access to the resources assigned to the security group.
+Suppose you use Azure AD security groups to assign identities (or principals) access to resources in your organization.
+This access might be granted automatically when a user meets a certain criteria.
+Periodically, you need to attest that all members of the security group need their membership and by extension, their access to the resources assigned to the security group.

-In this tutorial, you will review access to a security group in your tenant.
+This tutorial guides you to use the access review API to review access to a security group in your tenant.
 You can use Graph Explorer or Postman to try out and test your access reviews API calls before you automate them into a script or an app.
 This saves you time by helping you properly define and validate your queries without repeatedly recompiling your application.

 ## Prerequisites

 To complete this tutorial, you need the following resources and privileges:

 + A working Azure AD tenant with an Azure AD Premium P2 or EMS E5 license enabled.
-+ Log in to [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) as a user in a global administrator role.
++ Sign in to [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) as a user in a Global Administrator Azure AD role.
   + [Optional] Start a new **incognito** or **InPrivate browser** session or start a session in an anonymous browser.
-You will log in later in this tutorial.
+You'll sign in later in this tutorial.
 + The following delegated permissions: `AccessReview.ReadWrite.All`, `Group.ReadWrite.All`.

 To consent to the required permissions in Graph Explorer: